East Midlands and East of England Logistic Regiment

 - 200 Headquarters Squadron based in Peterborough

-- 201 Squadron - a transport squadron based in Bedford and Luton
+- 201 Squadron - Bedford and Luton

-- 202 Squadron - a transport squadron based in Ipswich and Colchester
+- 202 Squadron - Ipswich and Colchester

 The Headquarters Squadron consists of all elements required to support the four transport squadrons.
 This includes: communications, catering support, logistic specialist support, HR, mechanical transport and physical training specialists.
 We continue to develop a good relationship with both our paired Regular Regiment, 7 Regiment RLC and the community where our soldiers are recruited from.